Mexican–American War: On the battlefield

+María Josefa Zozaya was a Mexican woman who aided wounded and ill troops of both the American and Mexican armies during the War.

 Since Mexico fought the war on its home territory, a traditional support system for troops were women, known as soldaderas.
 They did not participate in conventional fighting on battlefields, but some soldaderas joined the battle alongside the men.
 These women were involved in fighting during the defense of Mexico City and Monterrey.
 On the other hand, some Mexican women were seen as "angels" as they provided aid and comfort to the injured men on both sides.
-Some women such as Doña Jesús Dosamantes and María Josefa Zozaya would be remembered as heroes.
+Some women such as Doña Jesús Dosamantes and María Josefa Zozaya would be remembered as heroines.

 On the home front

 Although soldaderas were able to prove the abilities Mexican women had outside of the private sphere, Mexican women on the home front still contributed to the war effort.
 After having to face the losses in their country, Mexican women were seen dressed in black and creating somber paintings.